 Hazel trees as supplied

-Most of our hazels are supplied as 2-year bushes grafted on their own roots, and should start to produce nuts 2-3 years after planting - at which point they will be 2m or more in height.
+Most of our hazels are supplied as 2-year bushes and should start to produce nuts 2-3 years after planting - at which point they will be 2m or more in height.
 Vigorous varieties will eventually achieve a height of 3m or more, lower vigour varieties will be between 2m-3m.

 Young hazel trees are attractive to rabbits and other rodents.
-If this is a problem in your area you should protect the new trees with spiral guards or other methods.
+If this is a problem in your area you should protect the new trees with chicken wire.